 We offer three groups a week.
-One meditation group runs from 7:30 pm until 9 pm every Tuesday at 518 - 2 St. in Canmore.
+One meditation group runs from 7pm until 8:30 pm every Tuesday at 518 - 2 St. in Canmore.
 The second meditation group runs from 8:30 am until 10 am every Friday morning.
 A third group is a Sutta Contemplation every Thursday from 5:45pm - 7:15 pm.
 The groups run year round.
-The groups can be attended live or via zoom.
+The meditation groups can be attended live or via zoom.
 The Sutta Contemplation is best attended via zoom.
 For the zoom links, go to Events, then Calendar.
 We also invite you to join us for our five days a week morning and evening puja.
 This is meditation only, no teaching.
 It's from 6 - 7 am and 7 -8 pm daily except Mondays and Thursdays.
 These sessions are in silence (aside from chanting) as the resident community is in silence from evening puja until after lunch the next day.

 The group is a Drop-in

 You come when you are able.
 There are no attendance requirements and there is no need to inform anyone when you plan to attend.
 Just show up.

 **For people new to meditation, you can come at 6:30 pm on any Tuesday to receive some initial instructions on how to meditate.
 There is no need to phone ahead and make an appointment.....just show up.
 Come in and introduce yourself, and let us know you'd like some initial instructions.

 There are some written instructions on meditation as well as an introduction to Buddhism available on the Teaching pages of this website.